-Windsor Mountain offers hundreds of both traditional and unique activities for kids and teens every summer in a variety of areas including music, arts, sports, theatre, ropes course, zip-line, rock-climbing, archery, farm and garden, sailing, swimming, wilderness adventure, environmental awareness, community service and more.
+Windsor Mountain offers hundreds of both traditional and unique activities for kids and teens every summer in a variety of areas including music, arts, sports, theatre, ropes course, zip-line, rock-climbing, archery, farm and garden, sailing, swimming, culinary arts, wilderness adventure, environmental awareness, community service and more.
 Swim instruction is our only required activity.
 We also offer specialty programs in sailing, visual arts, performing arts and film-making, as well as 3-day wilderness adventure trips.

 Windsor Mountain rests on the shore of a secluded motor-free lake with access to a natural preserve, islands and marsh, all ripe for exploration.
 Experienced, certified instructors teach all Red Cross swim levels, rescue and safety skills, and diving.
 Beyond the basics, campers love our classic rope swing, dive tower, intense bike launch, water trampoline, campfires on rafts, sailboats, canoes, kayaks and sauna.
 From adventures to the islands and marsh to a game of “ARRRRGGGHH!” (capture the flag on water), the waterfront is always hopping.

-There is so much to choose from: basketball, tennis, soccer, softball, archery, martial arts, volleyball, cricket, tetherball, mountain biking (new bikes in 2010), yoga, jogging, ultimate frisbee golf, ping-pong or a Windsor Mountain phenomenon: Gatorball… Some campers are gifted athletes.
+There is so much to choose from: basketball, tennis, soccer, softball, archery, martial arts, volleyball, cricket, tetherball, mountain biking, yoga, jogging, ultimate frisbee golf, ping-pong or a Windsor Mountain phenomenon: Gatorball… Some campers are gifted athletes.
 Some want to work closely with a counselor to develop skills.
 Others want to play and just have fun.
 We are a non-competitive camp and welcome all skill levels.
 Our staff is prepared to impart technical skills and to foster sportsmanship that focuses on fun and inclusion.